mzbrau/fig/README.md

 ## Roadmap

+Fig is getting close to being feature complete but is accepting suggestions for new features and improvements.

+Included in the roadmap are:

 - [ ] End to end integration tests with Playwright
-- [ ] More unit testing
+- [ ] Open Telemetry Observability
-- [ ] Improvements to the Fig Web Application
+- [ ] Minor fixes and improvements

-See the [open issues](https://github.com/mzbrau/fig/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/mzbrau/fig/issues) to suggest something else.

 <p align="right">(<a href="#top">back to top</a>)</p>